Maximising your yield while minimising waste

 - Continuous and automatic operation

-- Robust, safe, and hygienic construction matching the high standards maintained by the foodstuff industry
+- Robust, safe, and hygienic construction matches the high standards maintained by the foodstuff industry

 - Low operational and maintenance costs